Athens, Greece

 • Medication - only prescription medicines you may need.
 It is not necessary to bring non-prescription medicine from your country since you can buy all basic non-prescription drugs in Greece.

-• A converter to EU type electricity wall-plug if needed.
+• A converter to an EU-type electricity wall plug if needed.

 • A good attitude for work, fun, study and discoveries.